ericoporto/ags-manual-wiki/Globalfunctions_Room.md

     RemoveWalkableArea (int areanum)

-Removes the walkable areas in colour AREANUM from the current room.
+Removes the walkable areas in color AREANUM from the current room.
 You can put the area back with RestoreWalkableArea.

 NOTE: When the player leaves the screen, all the walkable areas are